The Willink School: Headteachers

+The school has had five headteachers.
+Noel Jackson served from 1957 to 1980.
+He was succeeded by Mary Hulbert, who retired in 1993 and received an OBE in the 1993 Birthday Honours for services to education.
+Barbara Wynn was headteacher from 1993 to 2007.
+She was succeeded by Peter Fry, who served until 2023 when Nicolle Browning took office.

 Inspections

 At its most recent full Ofsted inspection, carried out in February 2014, the Willink School was judged to be "good", with behaviour and safety described as "outstanding".
 A short follow-up inspection in 2018 stated that the school continued to be "good".
 Results of that year's Ofsted Parent View, in which the body allows parents, carers, and guardians to feedback opinions about educational establishments, showed that 95% of agreed that children were happy at the school and 97% agreed that they were safe.
-Behaviour and bullying received the most criticism, with 10% of parents believing that behaviour was not well managed and 8% believing that bulling was not effectively dealt with.
+Behaviour and bullying received the most criticism, with 10% of parents believing that behaviour was not well managed and 8% believing that bullying was not effectively dealt with.

 The school's three previous inspection reports graded it "satisfactory" (2009 and 2012) or "good" (2005).

 Attainment

 At GCSE level, 69% of students during the 2021–22 academic year achieved grade 5 or above in English and Mathematics; the West Berkshire average was 55% and the national average 50%.
 At A-Level, the school had a 100% pass rate with 91% of students achieving A*–C and 38% attaining A* or A grades.
 Undergraduate degree courses favoured by the highest-achieving students that year were those involving computer science, with those students going to study at either the University of Southampton or the University of Bristol.